Come The Revolution

 Hill laced up his flight boots as I arranged my stuff.

-“I’d like to think that things are changing,” I said.
+“I’d like to think things are changing,” I said.

 Hill jumped to his feet.
 “Martin’s down, Malcolm’s down!
 JFK and Bobby are down!
 Angela and Eldridge are on the run!
 Even the damn writer of this book is on the run!
 You think things are changing, Smitty?
 I’ll tell you what’s changing: Black America has finally realized that political power grows out of the barrel of a gun!”